Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 Moreover, the opportunities available to them to engage in activities may have shrunk, and the impact can be more keenly felt at Christmas time.

-Neuro OTs are unique in that they have a comprehensive understanding of the impact of disability in relation to daily activities
+Orange open quotation marks icon Neurological occupational therapists are unique in that they have a comprehensive understanding of the impact of disability in relation to daily activities.
+Orange close quotation marks icon

-An OT considers an individual’s ability to participate in activities, alongside environmental and geographical elements and the political climate.
+A neurological occupational therapist considers an individual's ability to participate in activities, alongside environmental and community elements.

-We are going to explore these briefly, including how they influence occupation specifically relating to brain injury at Christmas time.
+Let's explore these - including how these elements influence occupation specifically relating to neurological and neurodivergent conditions at Christmas time.

-The temporal elements of occupation and an individual’s experience of participation relating to the past, present and future is an essential consideration for Neuro OTs.
+The temporal elements of occupation and an individual's experience of participation relating to the past, present, and future is an essential consideration for neurological occupational therapists.

-All these elements, ultimately, influence our participation in activities, our activity choices and our behaviour.
+These elements, ultimately, influence our participation in activities, the activities we choose, and our behaviour towards them.

 But, although routines and rituals unique to an individual and their family may well have 'always been done' at Christmas, that does not mean that they should be considered as a fixed entity.